Learn about BPR and how it's used to scale and improve business operations.

 You may have recently heard the term BPR in the context of improving processes and increasing business profitability, but what exactly is it?
 BPR stands for Business Process Reengineering.
 The definition of business process reengineering (BPR) is a systematic, disciplined approach to reducing organizational costs and redundant business processes involving the analysis of existing human and automated workflows.

-In large businesses — and even smaller or medium-sized ones — processes can build up over time, becoming legacy snarls that are deeply entrenched in how things are done.
-BPR is a proven methodology that allows organizations to cut the Gordian Knots that may be holding back genuine improvements and cost optimization.
+In large businesses — and even smaller or medium-sized ones — processes can build up over time, becoming legacy snarls deeply entrenched in how things are done.
+BPR is a proven methodology that allows organizations to cut the Gordian Knots that may hold back genuine improvements and cost optimization.

 When is Business Process Reengineering Required?

 The need for business process reengineering surfaces in a variety of ways.
-For instance, in our article "Is it Time to Overhaul Your Processes?" we provide some indicators that it may be time for a BPR project.
+For instance, our article "Is it Time to Overhaul Your Processes?" provides some indicators that it may be time for a BPR project.

 1. Figure out what you want

-What is it that you expect to see after the execution of a specific business workflow?
+What do you expect to see after the execution of a specific business workflow?
 Once you understand how you want your business outcomes to work, you can start figuring out why it isn't happening.
 For example, if you're looking to get deliveries to customers within a specific timeframe, look at ways to speed up getting items out of the warehouses and into a delivery truck.

 2. Define the current state